kevinohara80/nforce/README.md

 * `apiVersion`: Optional.
 This is a number or string representing a valid REST API version.
 Default is v24.0.
 * `environment`: Optional.
 Values can be 'production' or 'sandbox'.
 Default is production.

-### createSObject(type)
+### createSObject(type, [fieldValues])

-This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the API name of the sObject that you are updating.
+This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the API name of the sObject that you are updating. `fieldValues` should be a hash of field names and values that you want to initialize your sObject with.
+You can also just assign fields and values by setting properties after you create the sObject.

 ## sObject Methods